gpitton/db_tools/README.md

 It would also be nice to have a tool to generate some python code that plots some specified data in one of the few formats I typically use (histograms, scatter plots, ...).

-For more information, read the documentation available as scribble file inside this repository.
+For more information, read the documentation available in scribble format inside this repository.